mockturtl/lmde-faq/Images.md

 #### Setup

-Shotwell is available from the debian repositories.
+Shotwell is available in the debian repositories.

 `apt install shotwell`